Last Updated on

-The P2M Firestorm 1-4×19 is our top choice for thermal monoculars, coming with a great resolution and an extraordinarily-long detection range.
+The P2M Firestorm 1-4×19 is our top choice for the best thermal monoculars, coming with a great resolution and an extraordinarily-long detection range.
 The Pulsar Quantum Lite Thermal has a great startup time and multiple great viewing modes but falls to second on our list due to its use of AA batteries.
 The FLIR Scout TK Pocket-Sized is a great bargain model but is also waterproof and includes a rechargeable battery for a low cost of operation.
 The ATN OTS-HD 384 TIMNOH381A is expensive and comes with a lot of features but has extremely poor battery life.
 The Leupold LUE-172830 LTO is inexpensive but has poor resolution, poor zooming, and a subpar range, which drop it to last on our list.

 Hopefully, our reviews have helped you understand what makes for a good-value thermal monocular.
 You should be able to use that information to find the model that is the best investment for your money.